mongodb/specifications/source/unified-test-format/unified-test-format.rst

 Note: this will be cleared when publishing version 1.0 of the spec

 2020-09-24:

+* Improve docs for Evaluating Matches.
+Extra keys are only permitted in root-level documents.
+Always permit key order variation.

 * Explain in "Design Rationale" why "SHOULD" is used more commonly in this document.